Dejulia489/WindowsServiceManager/README.md

 ## Tasks Included

-Windows Service Manager - Deploys a windows service installed on a deployment group target.
+Windows Service Manager - Deploys a windows service installed a target machine or a deployment group target.

 1. Locates the service by the **Service Name**
 2. Stops the service